 Clemson University’s International Center for Automotive Research (CU-ICAR)

 Industry.
 Government.
 Academia.
 This state-of-the-art advanced technology research campus is where all three organizations come together to collaborate.
-With more than $215 million in public and private investment, CU-ICAR represents the ultimate private-public partnership and fuels the automotive and mobility industries in South Carolina.
+With more than $215 million in public and private investment, CU-ICAR represents the ultimate private-public partnership and powers the automotive and mobility industries in South Carolina.

 The Ronald E. McNair Center for Aerospace Innovation